-This comprehensive volume contains many of the most important texts in western political and social thought from the sixteenth to the end of the nineteenth century.
+This volume contains many of the most important texts in western political and social thought from the sixteenth to the end of the nineteenth century.
 A number of key works, including Machiavelli’s The Prince, Locke’s Second Treatise, and Rousseau’s The Social Contract, are included in their entirety.
 Alongside these central readings are a diverse range of texts from authors such as Mary Wollstonecraft, Sojourner Truth, and Henry David Thoreau.
 The editors have made every effort to include translations that are both readable and reliable.
 Each selection has been painstakingly annotated, and each figure is given a substantial introduction highlighting his or her major contributions within the tradition.
 The result is a ground-breaking anthology with unparalleled pedagogical benefits.

 The Broadview Anthology of Social and Political Thought is also available as a single volume of Essential Readings, covering the full historical span of Western social and political thought from ancient Greece to the 21st Century.

-Comments on The Broadview Anthology of Social and Political Thought
+Praise for The Broadview Anthology of Social and Political Thought

 “This is a wonderful collection, with great introductory essays. … We should all be grateful to the editors for selecting and contextualizing so rich a body of materials.” —Kwame Anthony Appiah, New York University